irvanmalik48/realm/posts/introduction.md

 Seems like blogging been a nice activity since past, eh?
 This blog actually has changed and hopped from over 69420 frameworks before I decide to just use Next.js with Jekyll-inspired stuffs.
 It turns out well above my expectations tho and the blog went smooth and fluid.

+## Update: July 2022

+So I hopped to a new framework called Fresh.
+It's a Javascript framework made in Deno.
+You can check the link <https://fresh.deno.dev> for more information.

 # About Me

 My name's Irvan Malik Azantha.
 I'm currently studying on Universitas Sriwijaya (English: University of Sriwijaya).
 I live in Palembang, Indonesia.
 I'm a highly enthusiastic person with subtle interest in open source projects and keen on learning new things.
 Also likes to watch anime, play games, and have hugs and cuddles (lmao).